 New York consumers have sued L’Oréal USA, Inc., and SoftSheen-Carson, LLC (“Defendants”) about whether their Amla Legend Rejuvenating Ritual hair relaxer kit (the “Amla Relaxer”) was misleadingly advertised and unsafely formulated.

 A court has allowed the lawsuit to be a class action of consumers who purchased the Amla Relaxer in New York.
 As part of the class action, the Court will consider whether Defendants violated New York law, and whether New York consumers will be eligible to receive payments as a result.

 The Court has allowed the lawsuit to be a class action on behalf of persons who purchased the Amla Relaxer in the State of New York on or after August 19, 2013.

 Although the Court initially allowed the lawsuit to be a class action on behalf of all persons who purchased the Amla Relaxer in the State of Florida on or after December 1, 2012, the Court decertified the Florida class on July 31, 2018.

 The Court has not decided whether any law was broken.
 There is no money available now and no guarantee there will be.
 However, your rights are affected, and you have a choice to make now.

 The consumer’s lawyers must prove their claims at a trial.
-The trial is currently set to begin November 12, 2018.
+The trial is currently set to begin at 9 a.m. on January 22, 2019.
 If money is obtained, you will be notified about how to ask for a share.